idaholab/MontePy/doc/source/developing.rst

 (e.g., ``IMP:N,P=1 IMP:E=0`` makes sense despite there being two ``IMP`` specified.
 If True only one instance of the object is allowed.
 (e.g., ``VOL=5 VOL=10`` makes no sense).
-For finding which class to use the :func:`~mcnpy.data_cards.data_parser.PREFIX_MATCHES` dict is used.
+For finding which class to use the :func:`~mcnpy.data_inputs.data_parser.PREFIX_MATCHES` dict is used.
 See above.
 The key, value pairs in ``Cell.parameters`` is iterated over.
 If any of the keys is a partial match to the ``PREFIX_MATCHES`` dict then that class is used, and constructed.